-Terry Pratchett was another writer for all generations, who like Joan Aiken left a last gift – a final book to be posthumously published – for fans who had followed his series set in his own alternate world, for over fifty years, those who had grown up with the books and who could not be left without a farewell.
-Amanda Craig in her review of his final book, The Shepherd’s Crown and Amanda Craig in her review suggested that an author’s last work: “can also act as a covert last will and testament in which what an author really believes is made more explicit.”
-Were they leaving us a message?
+Joan Aiken was a writer for all generations and entire families, who left a last gift – a final book for fans who had followed this series set in her own alternate world, for over fifty years, those who had grown up with the books and who could not be left without a farewell.
+Sadly this last book was posthumously published, like Terry Pratchett’s final book, The Shepherd’s Crown and Amanda Craig in her review suggested that an author’s last work: “can also act as a covert last will and testament in which what an author really believes is made more explicit.”

-Can it be a coincidence that Joan Aiken’s final heroine – The Witch of Clatteringshaws – the short and sweet conclusion to The Wolves Chronicles which she had been writing throughout her life, was also, many years before Pratchett’s, a down-to-earth social worker witch who visiting her flock on a flying golf club, has been charged with the task of saving her kingdom… The two writers share more than the coincidence of themes – they both employ a rich store cupboard of mythical and historical references and jokes for the well-read follower – and they are both sharing their real world view however it may be disguised in fantasy, and in both their last books, with an urgent message, they are moved to speak more explicitly, perhaps free at last to unleash their prophecies and to prepare us for what may be coming.
+The two writers share more than the coincidence of themes – they both employ a rich store cupboard of mythical and historical references and literary jokes for the well-read follower – they are both also sharing their real world view, however it may be disguised in fantasy, and in both their last books they are moved to speak more explicitly, perhaps free at last to unleash their prophecies and to prepare us for what may be coming.

 Joan Aiken even added an afterword to hers, completed just before her death in 2004, acknowledging and apologising for the shortness of the book, saying ‘a speedy end is better than an unfinished story.’
 This was a story written in old age, but one she was determined to complete.